The other pages are:

 - Game Face: One of the few recurring vampires to never show his, leaving it ambiguous as to whether or not it would've been Nightmare Retardant or just silly.

 - Informed Ability: He apparently possesses immense power, which we never really see demonstrated.

 - Kill It with Fire: How Spike disposes of him.

 - Real Life Writes the Plot: He was originally meant to be Season 2's Big Bad, but Joss Whedon had him killed off early in the season because his actor had gone through a growth spurt and was no longer believable as a perpetual child.

 - The Remnant: What's left of the Order of Aurelius.
-Spike dissolved the ancient order when he took over.
+Spike dissolves the ancient order when he takes over.

 - Scream Discretion Shot: His death, which isn't seen but heard.

 - The Unfought: Buffy never meets him in combat.
 The closest he gets to a fight is with Spike, who just lifts him into a cage and hoists him into direct sunlight.